 Although age can be a factor, it can also be the result of sunbathing or thin skin.
-If it's thin skin, it's important to start using a collagen-building cream."One of my top go-to ingredients is retinol," Hirsch tells Real Simple.
+If it's thin skin, it's important to start using a collagen-building cream.
+"One of my top go-to ingredients is retinol," Hirsch told Real Simple.
 "It helps increase collagen production."
-Hirsch recommends ROC Multi-Correxion 5-in-1 Eye Cream, and to wear sunscreen daily to prevent sun-induced hyperpigmentation to also prevent reversing the positive effects of your eye cream.
+Hirsch recommends ROC Multi-Correxion 5-in-1 Eye Cream, and says to wear sunscreen daily.